People with asthma have over-sensitive airways that react to triggers that don’t affect other people.

 Call Healthline 0800 611 116 if you are unsure what you should do.

-A mild attack may only require one dose of reliever (giving the number of puffs your doctor has told you to) and you may get back to normal straight away.
+A mild attack may only require 1 dose of reliever (giving the number of puffs your doctor has told you to) and you may get back to normal straight away.

 Moderate to severe attacks